-- Why you are having abnormal vaginal bleeding (heavy or prolonged periods, or bleeding between periods. - Why you are having some bleeding after the menopause. - Why an ultra sound scan shows you have a thickened lining of your womb.
+- Why you are having abnormal vaginal bleeding (heavy, prolonged or irregular periods, or bleeding in between periods). - Why you are having some bleeding after the menopause. - Why an ultra sound scan shows you have a thickened lining of your womb.